patacongo/Pascal/doc/PascalNotes.md

 - `Rename` – Rename a filename
 - `SetTextBuf`  - Sets size of file buffer

+## Directory Operations

+- `function SetCurrentDir(dirName : string) : boolean` - Set the current working directory.
+Returns `true` if successful.
+- `procedure ChDir(dirName : string)` - Set the current working directory.
+No failure indication is returned.
+- `function CreateDir(dirName : string) : boolean` - Create a new directory.
+Returns `true` if the directory was create successfully.
+- `procedure MkDir(dirName : string)` - Create a new directory.
+No failure indication is returned.
+- `function RemoveDir (dirName : string) : boolean` - Remove a new directory.  .
+Returns `true` if the directory was successfully removed.
+- `procedure RmDir(dirName : string)` - Remove a new directory.
+No failure indication is returned.

 ## Extended Pascal Features

 - `PACKED ARRAY[..]
 OF CHAR` is not a string.
 But `PACKED ARRAY[] OF CHA`R does have some legacy behavior that allow them some limited behavior like `STRINGS`